Union (American Civil War): Unionists in Southern and Border states

 People loyal to the U.S. federal government and opposed to secession living in the border states (where slavery was legal) and states under Confederate control, were termed Unionists.
 Confederates sometimes styled them "Homemade Yankees".
-However, Southern Unionists were not necessarily northern sympathizers and many of them, although opposing secession, supported the Confederacy once it was formed.
+The opinion group of Southern Unionists included both unconditional unionists whose allegiance to the national government was unequivocal and conditional unionists who shared the priorities of many secessionists, but preferred sectional compromise to disunion; many conditional unionists subsequently supported the Confederacy after failing to prevent secession.
 East Tennessee never supported the Confederacy fully, and Unionists there became powerful state leaders, including governors Andrew Johnson and William G. Brownlow.
 Likewise, large pockets of eastern Kentucky were Unionist and helped keep the state from seceding.
-Western Virginia, with few slaves and slave owners, along with a growing industrial base at the time, was so strongly Unionist that it broke away and formed the new state of West Virginia in 1863.
+In western Virginia the counties that bordered Ohio and Pennsylvania were Unionist strongholds, though the interior counties supported Richmond and the Confederacy.
+With the aid of the Union army, and support in Congress, a Unionist government in Wheeling was able to create a new state, West Virginia, in 1863.
+The new state government however had control of no more than half its territory.
+The Union army remained in West Virginia until 1869, dealing with unrest and resistance to the new state.

 Nearly 100,000 Unionists from the South served in the Union Army during the Civil War and Unionist regiments were raised from every Confederate state except for South Carolina.
 Among such units was the 1st Alabama Cavalry Regiment, which served as William Sherman's personal escort on his march to the sea.
 Southern Unionists were extensively used as anti-guerrilla paramilitary forces.
 During the Reconstruction era (1865–1877), many Southern Unionists became "Scalawags", a derogatory term for white Southern supporters of the Republican Party.